Home k8s part 2 deploying a web app

 Install zsh and zsh completion

-I’ve gotten used to zsh and the fuzzy history finder fzf so I’ll have to set them up on the jumphost before we start frantically typing kubectl commands.
+I know this probably doesn’t fit here in any way but I feel i’ve become a true linux fanboy so I’ll just share it anyway.
+If you work with terminals a lot and want to improve your productivity, I can highly recommend zsh and the fuzzy history finder fzf so I’ll have to set them up on the jumphost before we start frantically typing kubectl commands.

 1